 Work experience

-Employers value work experience and there is a range of paid and voluntary opportunities available.
+All employers value work experience, and there is a range of paid and voluntary opportunities available in the criminal justice sector.
 These include working with offenders, criminal justice agencies, social work and community education departments, and victims of crime.
 Specific roles include prison visiting, working as a special constable, and involvement in drug treatment schemes or youth/bail hostels for young offenders.

 Some courses offer a placement year, which can help you gain insight into particular areas of work and build up contacts for future jobs.

-Think about the group or the environment you're interested in working with and how you could get involved with local support groups or projects.
+Think about the environment you're interested in working in and the group of people, and how you could get involved with local support groups or projects.
 Narrowing down your preferences will allow you to focus on specific employers and voluntary organisations.

 Search for placements and find out more about work experience and internships.